MLNTeam-Unical/MLNTeam-Unical.github.io/_members/zangari-lorenzo.md

   linkedin: lorenzo-zangari-a2aa51162/
 ---

-Lorenzo Zangari is a Ph.D.
-Student in Information and Communication Technologies at the Department of Computer Engineering, Modeling, Electronics, and Systems Engineering (DIMES) of the University of Calabria, Italy.
+Lorenzo Zangari obtained in February 2025 his Ph.D. in Information and Communication Technologies at the Department of Computer Engineering, Modeling, Electronics, and Systems Engineering (DIMES) of the University of Calabria, Italy.
 He graduated magna cum laude in Computer Engineering in 2020.
 His research interests involve studying and defining novel deep graph representation learning methodologies for addressing challenging problems related to various aspects of complex networks.
 He is a member of the Machines, Languages, and Networks Team @Artificial Intelligence and Data Science Lab at DIMES.
 He serves as a reviewer for international conferences and journals concerning machine learning and artificial intelligence.